 How to Manually Install an SSL Certificate on Your Website: Step-by-Step Tutorial¶

-It is possible to install SSL certificates manually on your Simple Hosting instance.
+It is possible to install SSL certificates manually on your Web Hosting.
 You can also learn how to install an SSL certificate automatically.

 You may also want to read our documentation page on purchasing an SSL certificate for manual installation.

 An SSL certificate lets you protect a website, or multiple addresses in the case of Wildcard and Multi-Domain certificates.
 Click here for more information on the various types of our SSL certificates.

 It is possible to install Gandi SSL certificates on your web hosting if: